TrippingLettuce/ChatGPT-Generated-Articles-to-WordPress/README.md

 model_engine = "text-davinci-003" # model
 ```

-Each subcategory is displayed in multiple_template folder as contating a text file and a py file for generating article and posting it to wordpress
+Each subcategory is displayed in multiple_template folder as contacting a text file and a py file for generating article and posting it to wordpress

-Each subcategory in is sent to a diffrent RestAPI link instead of just 'blog'
+Each subcategory in is sent to a different RestAPI link instead of just 'blog'
-Exampel for hotels.py:
+Example for hotels.py:
 `r = requests.post(url= ROOT + '/wp-json/wp/v2/hotel', data=data, headers=headers, auth=(user, password))`
 To find the end of each subcategory the /wp-json/ is located in your post section in wordpress